You would be surprised by how many emails I get from women sharing the intimate details of their potty habits across their cycle.

-If frequent diarrhea is really interrupting your day, you may want to try the natural remedy I use in these situations, which is popping 500 mg. of calcium twice daily.
+If frequent diarrhea is really interrupting your day, you may want to try the natural remedy I use in these situations, which is taking 500 mg. of calcium twice daily.
 This mineral is known for clogging things up down below by slowing down movement in the intestine and hardening stools.
 But, if you can, it’s probably far better to simply let things run their course so it’s all out of you.

-2. During Week 3 of your cycle–the week after ovulation–and some of Week 4, things are staying in.
+2. During Week 3 of your cycle–the week after ovulation–and some of Week 4: THINGS ARE STAYING IN

 A rise in progesterone in this week prompts two key changes in bathroom behavior: It makes it more difficult for you to move your bowels by triggering constipation and hard stools.
 And it prompts water retention, leading to bloat.

 What’s more, while your body’s level of progesterone starts to drop in your premenstrual Week 4, because this hormone is still present–though in lesser amounts–you may continue to experience constipation, hard stool and water retention right up to a couple of days before your period or until your Week 1 actually begins.